f3-factory/F3com-data/jig/main.md

 $db->write(string $file, array $data); int
 ```

-This method writes data to a given file and returns the number of written bytes.
-E.g:
+This method writes data to a given file and returns the number of bytes written, e.g:

 ```php
 $db=new \DB\Jig('jig/',\DB\Jig::FORMAT_JSON);